Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Introduction

-In our framework, we consider a seller managing a set of substitutable products that are similar with the same cost but differentiated by some feature such as color or car type.
+In our framework, we consider a seller managing a set of substitutable products that are similar with the same cost but differentiated by some feature such as color or brand.
 We refer to these products as \emph{traditional products}.
 The seller may choose an assortment of these products to offer to customers, with prices that may be either exogenously set or endogenously determined.
-Additionally, the seller provides customers with the option to pay a discounted price, at the cost of granting the seller the flexibility to fulfill the purchase with any one of the traditional products included in the offered assortment.
-We call this option the \emph{opaque product}, which is offered at a price determined by the seller.
-Customers draw valuations for each of the traditional products from independent Gumbel distributions (following the MNL framework), and select the product with the highest utility (valuation minus price).
+In addition, the seller offers an \emph{opaque product} at a seller-chosen (discounted) price, where the customer purchases without knowing the exact traditional product they will receive at the time of purchase. \cor{Associated with the opaque product is a known \emph{opaque support}, defined as a subset of the offered assortment from which the realized product is selected.
+Hence, the opaque product provides the seller with flexibility to satisfy demand using any traditional product in the opaque support.} Customers draw valuations for each of the traditional products from independent Gumbel distributions (following the MNL framework), and select the product with the highest utility (valuation minus price).
 Given these valuation distributions, we refer to the model where only traditional products are offered as the \emph{traditional MNL model}, and the model where both traditional products and the opaque product are offered as the \textit{Opaque-MNL model}.